USS Farragut (DDG-99): Deployments and ship history

 Farragut departed Naval Station Mayport once more in June 2012 for her third and latest deployment, to be spent in the Northern Atlantic Ocean, Mediterranean Sea, and CENTCOM AOR.
 Her first port visit was to Port Mahon, Menorca where the officers and crew visited the Admiral David Farragut Memorial and participated in a ceremony honoring the ship's namesake.
 From there the ship traveled to Riga, Latvia; Tallinn, Estonia; Bodø, Norway; Severomorsk, Russia; Wilhelmshaven, Germany; and La Rochelle, France.
 During these port visits, Farragut welcomed over 50 foreign dignitaries on board for seven receptions, crew members provided numerous ship tours to hundreds of visitors, and Sailors took part in ten community relations projects.
 While in 6th Fleet, Farragut participated in exercises with the French, Italian, Norwegian, and Russian navies.
 She also embarked 15 foreign midshipmen and naval officers from Bulgaria, Georgia, Greece, Lithuania, and Sweden.
 When Farragut crossed the Arctic Circle on the way to her port visit in Russia, crew members participated in a very chilly, but memorable, Blue Nose ceremony on board.
 In the fall of 2012, Farragut transitioned to the 5th Fleet AOR and served with both the Dwight D. Eisenhower Carrier Strike Group and the USS John C. Stennis Carrier Strike Groups.
 Farragut again served as the Combined Task Force (CTF) 151 flagship and embarked 17 Officers and Sailors for 3 months.
 As the CTF 151 flagship, Farragut was responsible for providing maritime security against piracy and securing freedom of navigation to vessels in the Gulf of Oman, Gulf of Aden and Somali Basin.
 While serving in the 5th Fleet, Farragut made port visits to Manama, Bahrain; Jebel Ali, UAE; and Muscat, Oman.
 She also completed naval exercises with the Saudi Arabian, Russian, and Australian navies.
 In November 2012, Farragut participated in joint exercises in the Persian Gulf during which she embarked the Combined Task Force 55 staff and provided vital inputs to the development of new surface warfare tactics.
 Farragut's visit, board, search and seizure (VBSS) team conducted multiple training exercises, supported maritime interdiction operations, and completed rescue and assistance boardings of two vessels in distress.
 After Farragut departed the 5th Fleet, she made her final port visit to Bar, Montenegro.
 While in Bar, four "E's" were painted on the bridge wings to signify Farragut's selection for the 2012 Battle Efficiency Award and three Command Excellence Awards.
 These awards recognized the hard work and dedication displayed by Farragut's crew during the past year.

 Farragut left Mayport on 6 August 2022 for a deployment with the USS George H.W.
 Bush Carrier Strike Group.

+Farragut, along with the "Valkyries" of HSM-50 Helicopter Maritime Strike Squadron (HSM) 50, deployed in September 2023 to support Joint Interagency Task Force-South's counter-narcotics operations in the Caribbean Sea.
+It returned to Mayport in February 2024.